 - It’s winter every day where you live, and if you don’t find a way to generate warmth, a plague will erupt from the snow when it falls.

-You can check out some of my other writing prompts over on my Instagram feed @actualwriting – I post on there regularly with lots of visual inspiration too, as sometimes using an art or image-based prompt can generate your ideas even further.
-Let me know how you get on with your writing over on Twitter too @actualwriting.
-Happy storytelling!
+You can check out some of my other writing prompts over on my Pinterest boards., Sometimes using an art or image-based prompt can really help to generate your ideas even further.
+Let me know how you get on with your writing efforts over on Twitter too.